JMRI: Scripting "How To..."

 - How should I name variables in JMRI scripts?

-- How do I create JMRI objects (sensors, memories, etc.) in a script?
+- How do I reference existing or create new JMRI objects (sensors, memories, etc.) in a script?

 - Waiting for things to change: